Tkko/Flutter_Pinput/README.md

   /// The style to use for PinPut
   /// If null, defaults to the `subhead` text style from the current [Theme]. final TextStyle preFilledCharStyle;

+  /// Sets the positions where the separator should be shown final List<int> separatorPositions;

+  /// Builds a PinPut separator
+  final Widget separator;

   /// The style to use for PinPut
   /// If null, defaults to the `subhead` text style from the current [Theme].